Facebook

 Deep Groove ball bearings

 Both inner and outer rings have deep grooves (or raceways) with a radius only slightly exceeding the ball radius.
-Due to this curvature ratio the bearing can support high radial and axial forces.
-Deep groove ball bearings come open, shielded and or sealed.
-Deep groove ball bearings are the most commonly specified and used in multiple applications such as electric motors, power tools,generators, alternators and numerous other applications.
+Due to this curvature ratio, the bearing can support high radial and axial forces.
+Deep groove ball bearings come open, shielded, and or sealed.
+Deep groove ball bearings are the most commonly specified and used in multiple applications such as electric motors, power tools, generators, alternators, and numerous other applications.

 Single Row Angular Contact Ball bearings

-In single row angular contact ball bearings, the raceways are so arranged that the forces are transmitted from one raceway to the other under a certain contact angle, that is the angle between the line of action of the force and the radial plane.
+In single-row angular contact ball bearings, the raceways are so arranged that the forces are transmitted from one raceway to the other under a certain contact angle, that is the angle between the line of action of the force and the radial plane.
 Contact angles are 15, 18, 25, 30, 40 and 60 degrees.
 Due to the larger contact angle single row angular contact bearings are better suited for sustaining higher axial loads than standard ball bearings.

 Four-Point bearings

 Four-point bearings have two circular arc shaped raceways on both the outer and inner rings.
 The centers of curvature are offset in such a manner that during radial loading the balls contact the raceways at four points.
-Generally these bearings are used exclusively where axial loads only are present.
+Generally, these bearings are used exclusively where axial loads only are present.

 Self-Aligning Ball bearings

 In self-aligning ball bearings, the raceway of the outer ring is spherical while the inner ring has two grooved raceways.
-The cage combines the two ball sets and inner ring to form a unit that can align itself within the outer ring.
-These bearings are primarily used in agricultural machinery, conveyors, woodworking and other machinery applications require the self aligning features.
+The cage combines the two ball sets and the inner ring to form a unit that can align itself within the outer ring.
+These bearings are primarily used in agricultural machinery, conveyors, woodworking and other machinery applications that require self aligning features.

 Cylindrical Roller Bearings

 In the various types of cylindrical roller bearings, the rollers are guided on one raceway between retaining lips and linked by the cage to form a unit within this ring.
 The outer ring can be detached.
 The basic raceway shape of a cylindrical roller bearing is also cylindrical.
-Cylindrical Roller bearings are mainly used in power transmissions, vibratory machines, wheelsets of rail vehicles and machine tool spindles.
-As floating bearings they are effectively used in high output electric motors.
+Cylindrical roller bearings are mainly used in power transmissions, vibratory machines, wheelsets of rail vehicles, and machine tool spindles.
+As floating bearings, they are effectively used in high-output electric motors.
 The bearing kinematics and low friction make cylindrical roller bearings highly suitable for high speeds.

 Needle Roller Bearings